Line segment

 In geometry, a line segment is a part of a straight line that is bounded by two distinct endpoints (its extreme points), and contains every point on the line that is between its endpoints.
 It is a special case of an arc, with zero curvature.
 The length of a line segment is given by the Euclidean distance between its endpoints.
 A closed line segment includes both endpoints, while an open line segment excludes both endpoints; a half-open line segment includes exactly one of the endpoints.
 In geometry, a line segment is often denoted using an overline (vinculum) above the symbols for the two endpoints, such as in A̅B̅.

+The infinite line containing a line segment is sometimes called the segment's supporting line.

 Examples of line segments include the sides of a triangle or square.
 More generally, when both of the segment's end points are vertices of a polygon or polyhedron, the line segment is either an edge (of that polygon or polyhedron) if they are adjacent vertices, or a diagonal.
 When the end points both lie on a curve (such as a circle), a line segment is called a chord (of that curve).